 Note: The name of the factory-provided configuration file is initial.
 You can see the name of the most recently booted configuration file by using the show running-configuration command (or show configuration) and look for the ## Running database entry.
-In Figure 4-12, you can tell that the GigaVUE H Series node is currently operating with the initial configuration file.
+In Figure 12: Showing the Current Configuration File, you can tell that the GigaVUE H Series node is currently operating with the initial configuration file.